Roman-Supernova-PIT/package-template/docs/minimal.rst

 At a minimum, this file should contain the ``[project]`` table (defined by `PEP621 <https://peps.python.org/pep-0621/>`_) and the ``[build-system]`` table (defined by `PEP518 <https://peps.python.org/pep-0518/>`__).

+The ``pyproject.toml`` file provided by the package template will provide most of what you need, so you will seed that much of what is described below is already in place.
+You may need to add some dependencies to your package.

 ``[project]``
 ^^^^^^^^^^^^^